MrBlank/Calibre-EPUB-to-CBZ/README.md

 ## Usage

 1. Select one or more EPUB books in your Calibre library
-2. Right-click and select "Convert books" > "Convert individually" (or press ⌘ + E on macOS)
+2. Right-click and select "Convert books" > "Convert individually" (or press ⌘ + E on macOS, Ctrl + E on Windows)
 3. In the top-right corner, select "CBZ" as the output format
 4. Click "OK" to start the conversion